What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 If the mother is healthy and the father has hemophilia, then in such a family all male children will be healthy, and all female children will become carriers of the disease gene.

 It is important to create all conditions for the normal development of the baby, as well as to prevent bleeding.
-Children with this disease cannot work physically, so the emphasis should be on intellectual work.
+Children with this disease cannot work physically, so emphasis should be placed on intellectual work.

 General information